Jul 14, 2021 / Safety Toe Footwear

 To that end, let’s break down 5 key tips for having clean Timberlands:

 - Start with a dry brush technique and move gradually into wet cleaning

-- Make sure to clean the interiors of your work boots along with the exteriors
+- Clean the interior and exterior of your work boots with boot cleaner

 - Waterproof or re-waterproof your boots with store-bought applications